GRTLCollaboration/GRChombo/README.md

 ssh -NL 11111:localhost:cosmos_port username@fawcett.maths.cam.ac.uk
 ```

-It should ask for authentication, then look as though it has `hung up'.
+It should ask for authentication, then look as though it has 'hung up'.

-On your local Paraview client, again click `connect' and choose the connection
+On your local Paraview client, again click 'connect' and choose the connection
 configured in the earlier step.
 This should now have opened a connection to
-fawcett that you can use to access your data using `File->Open'.
+fawcett that you can use to access your data using `File->Open`.
 We will go
 over any smaller points in the tutorial if necessary.
 You should now be able
 to see your two black holes!